Normalization for planar string diagrams and a quadratic equivalence algorithm: Upper bound on reduction length

 Beyond termination, we can use the same proof techniques to derive an asymptotic bound on reduction length.
 We first introduce a parametric cost on exchanges of linear diagrams:

-\begin{definition} Given a reduction $r$ on a linear diagram of size $n$ and an integer $w$, the \emph{cost} of $r$ at weight $w$ is $X + w Y$, where $X$ is the number of exchanges not involving vertex number $n$ in $r$ and $Y$ is the number of exchanges involving vertex $n$ in~$r$. \end{definition}
+\begin{defi} Given a reduction $r$ on a linear diagram of size $n$ and an integer $w$, the \emph{cost} of $r$ at weight $w$ is $X + w Y$, where $X$ is the number of exchanges not involving vertex number $n$ in $r$ and $Y$ is the number of exchanges involving vertex $n$ in~$r$. \end{defi}

-\begin{lemma} The maximum cost at weight $w$ of a funnel with a collapsible end is $f(n,w) = O(n^2 + w n)$, where $n$ is the length of the linear diagram. \end{lemma}
+\begin{lem} The maximum cost at weight $w$ of a funnel with a collapsible end is $f(n,w) = O(n^2 + w n)$, where $n$ is the length of the linear diagram. \end{lem}

 \begin{proof} A funnel contains two types of exchanges.
 Those with final vertices account for at most $n - 2$ exchanges, because there is at most one for each non-final vertex.
 The ones with only non-final vertices are bounded by $O(n^2)$ as any pair of non-final vertices is exchanged at most once by Lemma~\ref{lemma:final-monotone}.
 The bound follows from the definition of the cost. \end{proof}